Singapore National Day parade: Theme songs

 Local songbirds that made it big in regional music scenes, such as Kaira Gong, Kit Chan, Corrine May, Stefanie Sun and Tanya Chua have been invited back home to perform various National Day theme songs.
 The winner of Singapore Idol 2004, Taufik Batisah, became a prominent choice to lead the nation in singing the NDP 2005's theme song "Reach Out for the Skies", alongside singer-actress Rui En.

 In 2007, there were two theme songs instead of the usual one.
 2009 was the last time a Chinese rendition of the English song was featured.

 In 2013, the National Day Parade theme song will not be sung by renowned local artists but, for the first time, by fellow Singaporeans that join the "Sing A Nation" reality-competition organized by MediaCorp for that year's event.

-It would be in 2014 when the NDP will not have another official theme song in a break from tradition for the second time, due to decision made by the organizers.
+It would be in 2014 when the NDP will not have another official theme song in a break from tradition for the second time, due to criticism of the past two NDP theme songs.
 In place of the theme song was three songs were remade into two music videos: "We Will Get There" and "One People, One Nation, One Singapore" sung by Ann Hussein, Rahimah Rahim, Gayle Nerva, Farisha Ishak, Tay Kewei and Tabitha Nauser; and "What Do You See" sung by Fauzie Laily, Jack Ho, Kartik Kunasegaran, Sivadorai "Rai" Sellakannu and Shaun Jansen.
 Dick Lee's 1996 song, "Big Island", debuted during the show segment of the parade.

-The theme song tradition would return in the 2015 installment again until 2018.
-The 2015 theme song, "Our Singapore", was remade as the theme song for 2019, and the 2018's parade features a remake of "We Are Singapore", both of which being the theme titles for that year's parade.
-The theme song tradition returned once more in 2020, with "Everything I Am" sung by Nathan Hartono.
-The most recent installment to feature an original theme song was 2022's "Stronger Together", sung by Taufik Batisah.
+The theme song tradition would return in the 2015 installment with a new song, "Our Singapore".
+In 2018, the theme song for that year featured a remake of 1987's "We Are Singapore" rather than an original song, followed by 2019's remake of "Our Singapore".

+In 2020, a new theme song was composed for the first time in three years, featuring "Everything I Am" sung by Nathan Hartono.

 The list of NDP theme songs are as follows: